dataArtisans/flink-training-web/exercises/taxiData.md

 ### 2. Generate a Taxi Ride Data Stream in a Flink program

 We provide a generator which emits a stream of `TaxiRide` records.
-The records are emitted proportional to their time field (trip start or end time).
+The generator reads a .gz file with taxi ride records and emits them proportional to their time field (trip start or end time).

 The emission rate of the generator can be controlled with a parameter called `servingSpeedFactor`.
 A value of `1.0` emit records in "real-time", i.e., the later record of two events which are 10 minutes apart in the original data set will be emitted 10 minutes after the earlier record.
 A factor of `2.0` sends the later record 5 minutes after the earlier one.

-**Note:** You have to add the `flink-training` dependency to the Maven POM.xml file as described in the [Hands-On instructions]({{ site.baseurl }}/dataStreamBasics/handsOn.html) because the `TaxiRide` class and the generator (`TaxiRideGenerator`) are contained in the Flink training dependency.
+**Note:** You have to add the `flink-training` dependency to the Maven `pom.xml` file as described in the [Hands-On instructions]({{ site.baseurl }}/dataStreamBasics/handsOn.html) because the `TaxiRide` class and the generator (`TaxiRideGenerator`) are contained in the `flink-training-exercises` dependency.

 #### Java